WCA Horsemanship

 The horse is one of God's most beautiful and complex creatures.
 In interacting closely with the horse, students experience that sense of awe and admiration that points Heavenward.
 Further, in the student's riding of that horse, he or she learns humility.
 As Ms. Olson, the course instructor, states, "The horse has a mind of its own."
 Good horsemanship involves not only skill and tact, but relationship also, and relationship requires those virtues of patience, thoughtfulness and respect that we seek to cultivate in our students here at the Academy.

 Ms. Chanel Olson, owner and instructor at Lost Creek Ranch, has taught horsemanship for over 20 years.
-Her personal training is in classical English Riding, but now having lived in the Flathead Valley for 11 years, she has developed an expertise in Western Riding as well.
+Her personal training is in classical English Riding, but now having lived in the Flathead Valley many years, she has developed an expertise in Western Riding as well.
 Under Ms. Olson’s instruction, students learn the fundamentals of horseback riding and horse care.

 It is the hope of Ms. Olson, and of the Academy, too, that our students come to agree with the words of Sir Winston Churchill, who said this: